Can You Bring Disney Lightsabers on Planes?

 In general, metal lightsaber replicas are allowed on planes in the United States.
 TSA allows all types of lightsabers on planes, regardless of the material they’re built from.
 However, they do state that security agents at the airport have the last word on the matter.
 If your metal lightsabers can’t be disassembled and are long enough to be considered a potential bludgeon weapon, then they might not make it through security.
 Although metal lightsaber replicas are generally allowed, plastic replicas and lightsabers that can be disassembled and stored away in pieces are less likely to have any problems going through security.

-Read Next: Can You Bring Glow Sticks on Planes?
+Read Next: Can I Bring Glow Sticks on Planes?

 Should I pack my lightsaber in checked or hand luggage?